navcoin/NavHub/content/news/2018-10-11-hactoberfest.md

 ---
 Navcoin is participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - what is that you ask?
 Well its annual celebration of all things open source, Hacktoberfest launched as a partnership between DigitalOcean and GitHub in 2014 and rallies a global community of contributors, with last year’s event drawing nearly 240K pull requests.
 <!--more-->
+Navcoin is participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - what is that you ask?
+Well its annual celebration of all things open source, Hacktoberfest launched as a partnership between DigitalOcean and GitHub in 2014 and rallies a global community of contributors, with last year’s event drawing nearly 240K pull requests.

 This year it will be the fifth instalment.
 During this one-month hackathon, you can support open-source and by participating you can earn a limited edition swag.